melvincwng/tiktok_assignment_demo_2023/README.md

 - [x] Update the business logic in handler.go - instead of using the placeholder areYouLucky(), we will be implementing our own logic here to a) send message and b) pull messages to/from the database.
 - [x] Manual Testing via Postman/Unit Testing/Tidy up README.md
 - [x] Everytime changes are made to the code, we will need to rebuild the docker image via `docker compose build` and then re-run the containers via `docker-compose up`.
 Or else, the changes will not be reflected.

+## Tech Stack Used

+- Postman (Client)
+- Hertz framework (using Protobuf protocol) for HTTP-server
+- Kitex framework (to handle RPC calls) for RPC-server
+- Redis for database
+- Docker for containerization
+- Go for backend code logic

 ## References